KrijnvanderBurg/.devcontainer/python-spark/README.md

 - **Nested Repository Structure**: The `.devcontainer/.dotfiles` is a git submodule containing all tool configurations and scripts as a self-contained unit
 - **Why Submodule**: This approach keeps the DevContainer configuration portable and reusable across multiple projects while maintaining version control over the development environment setup

+> **🚀 Ready for production deployment?** This DevContainer uses identical configurations as the [Azure DevOps CI/CD templates](https://github.com/KrijnvanderBurg/.azuredevops).
+Your local quality checks **mirror your pipeline exactly** — when tests pass locally, they're guaranteed to pass in production.

 **Pro Tips:**
 - Run `test` task before committing to catch issues early
 - Use individual tool tasks for focused debugging